nikovega21/whatsapp-sticker-maker/README.md

 - Create stickers removing its background
 - Create stickerpacks and add it to whatsapp

+Aditional information:

+- This is not a fully tested app so I could have some errors.

+- All features of this app may not work.

+- Feel free to make any changes and make pull requests.

 # Libraries used

 - Android CutOut [https://github.com/GabrielBB/Android-CutOut]